mfgmicha/wp-admin-profile-links/readme.txt

 Requires at least: 4.5
 Tested up to: 6.8
 Requires PHP: 8.0
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds links to the current author page to the admin bar.
+Adds links to the current author page in the admin bar.

 == Description ==